-(Note: this is the eighth post of a series on how to do iMag without a megachurch budget.)
+(Note: this is the sixth post of a series on how to do iMag without a megachurch budget.)

 Video is nice and all, but adding on those ever-popular lower-thirds graphics adds a bit of panache that makes your video stand out as professional, and not home-hacked.
 It’s also incredibly helpful for visual learners, and for underlining important content that shouldn’t be missed.
 We use them for word definitions, key points, and the text of supplemental scripture passages.

 Thankfully for us, the ATEM Television Studio includes support for 1 upstream and 2 downstream keys.
 Definition time: keying refers to taking a video feed and cutting out parts of it based on color, luminance (brightness), or a separate feed.
 An upstream key happens first, typically, (think the weather guy in front of a green screen) and a downstream key is added after all video compositing is finished (think lower-third or logo bug).
 They both work more or less the same.

 We started with a chroma key, as it’s super simple.
 Using ProPresenter, we set the background of our presentation to a bright magenta.
 (We chose this over green simply because our content was more likely to contain greens rather than magentas).
 This output went directly into our TVS using one of the HDMI inputs.

 When we activated the upstream key, we set the chroma key to cut out anything magenta, which let the video of our pastor show through.
 This was OK, mostly.
 However, because of some problems, we eventually shelled out the money to upgrade to the “proper” solution outlined below.
 Those problems?